The Ultimate LGBTQ Guide To San Francisco

 There’s a 10-acre grove in Golden Gate Park where you’ll regularly find freshly laid roses adorning large stones inscribed with peoples’ names.
 There are too many names to count.
-A somber silence fills the air in this part of the park, but if you take a closer look at the memorials, the grove begins to sing stories of love, loss, and perseverance from the dirt ground below to the regal redwoods above.
+A somber silence fills the air in this part of the park, but if you take a closer look at the memorials, the grove tells stories of love, loss, and perseverance from the dirt ground below to the regal redwoods above.

 This Castro-based museum might be small, but it certainly packs a punch.
 A leader in the public history of America’s queer community, this museum covers Northern California’s GLBT history from the 1850s to the present.

-Where: 4127 18th Street
+Address: 4127 18th Street

-Where: 2454 Market Street
+Address: 2454 Market Street

 Built in 1922, this movie theater is both the most distinctive architectural feature along Castro Street and a San Francisco Historic Landmark.
 The venue hosts a rotating roster of drag shows and other live performances, along with new film releases, throwbacks to queer cult favorites, and occasional sing-a-longs to musicals.

-Where: 429 Castro Street
+Address: 429 Castro Street

-San Francisco’s annual Pride celebration, which began in 1970, is one of the most well-attended and highest regarded LGBTQ events in the US.
+San Francisco’s annual Pride celebration, which began in 1970, is one of the most well-attended and highest regarded LGBTQ+ events in the US.
 For all of June, the city holds tons of queer-oriented parties and rallies, culminating in a weekend-long celebration at the end of the month.
 The festivities begin on a Saturday at the Civic Center Plaza; the Pride Parade starts on Sunday morning at Beale Street and ends downtown at Market and 8th Street.
 There’s a Dyke March and Trans March, too.
 They take place on Friday and Saturday, respectively, in response to the recent corporatization of Pride, honoring the original anti-establishment message of the 1970s and ‘80s.

 Where: Castro District